Jwindler/AutoHiC/README.md

 ## Contact

-**Please free to open an issue, when you encounter any problems.  **
+**Please free to open an issue, when you encounter any problems.**

+​

 ## Split chromosome (optional)